 Substitution: Though blue cheese is traditional, any cheese can be used instead.
 Try crumbled feta or shredded cheddar, Monterey Jack, or Gruyere cheese.

 3. Assemble on Individual Plates

-4. Serve with Dressing: Pass your favorite homemade or purchased dressing, such as a vinaigrette or French, Italian, or Thousand Island dressing, at the table.
+4. Serve with Cobb Salad Dressing: Pass your favorite homemade or purchased dressing, such as a vinaigrette or French, Italian, or Thousand Island dressing, around the table.
 You'll need about 1/2 cup.